 ADAA is unique.
 Our commitment to diversity and inclusivity brings together clinicians and researchers with diverse backgrounds in medicine, psychology, social work, counseling, nursing, neuroscience, genetics, epidemiology, and other disciplines to advance science and treatment.
 We engage those who suffer from these disorders to work together toward our goals.

-ADAA encourages the advancement of scientific knowledge about causes and treatment of anxiety, depression, OCD, PTSD, and related disorders by working with its mental health professional member base and the broader scientific community.
+ADAA encourages the advancement of scientific knowledge.
+ADAA works with its mental health professional member base and the broader scientific community to share current research and treatment.

-ADAA links people who need treatment with the health care professionals who provide it, find appropriate treatment and develop self-help skills.
+ADAA links people.
+ADAA connects people to our member health care professionals who provide treatment and support.

-ADAA works to reduce the stigma surrounding anxiety, depression, OCD, PTSD, and related disorders.
+ADAA works to reduce the stigma.
+Through education, outreach and special programs, ADAA is focuses on reducing the stigma surrounding depression, OCD, PTSD, and co-occurring disorders.